shawngraham/presentations/caa/caa.md

 Note:

-conclusion - small acts of disruption in archaeological publishing are actually large acts of disruption in how we think about, with, and through digital archaeology. archaeology and the senses? archaeology and the digital.
-The digital is just another sense.
+conclusion - small acts of disruption in archaeological publishing are actually large acts of disruption in how we think about, with, and through digital archaeology. if we think of archaeological publishing in terms of information ethics and archaeological senses, I think there's one final small act of disruption that flows from that, and it's this: we all can do this, already.

 ---
 Unsplash Photos by: